 Water Play With Foil Stream

 Have the kids get outside and make some water streams.
-It is fun create pathways for water and race things on the water and see what floats, etc. When I was young, I did this once by creating a series of channels in the yard.
+It is fun to create pathways for water and race things on the water and see what floats, etc. When I was young, I did this once by creating a series of channels in the yard.
 My mom was not happy!
 That is why you are sure to like Lil Tigers idea for a DIY foil stream that cleans up easily!
+It is also a great game to add race sticks in a water stream.

-Print bingo cards from this post and see who can complete theirs first.
-Or go out into nature all together and work to complete the whole bingo card as a group!
+Print bingo cards from this post.
+Set a time limit and see who can find the most.
+Or see who the first person is to complete theirs.
+Alternatively, you go out into nature all together and work to complete the whole bingo card as a group!
+This is a great way to develop an eagle eye for the natural world.
+You might want to try this while on a nature hike.

 What are your favorite nature games?
-Have you ever caught a lizard?
-Do you think you and your child will try to catch a lizard together?
 How do you enjoy nature with your child?

 Outdoor Tic Tac Toe

 This one is fun to make and a great way to keep them entertained in the backyard.
 Make an outdoor tic tac toe board.
-Here is how to make the one you see above- tutorial.
+Here is how to make the playing surface you see above- tutorial.
 But there are really endless variations on this theme.
+The use of outdoor games is a great way to get the kids to play outside.

 Nature Walk With Scavenger Hunt Printable